 Table 28.2 has a summary of the dependent variable along others of interest.
 Member-period observations total 9978.
 The median member spoke once per period, delivering 556 words relative to days in office (544 words per period in absolute terms).
 At 1300 words per period, means are substantially higher owing to a right-skewed speech distribution.
 Relevant to the choice of estimation methods, speech data are not evidently over-dispersed (at 3.1, the standard deviation is not that much higher than the mean of 2), so both negative binomial and poisson regression will be used for model fitting.
-And with nearly two out of five members (40.3 per cent) uttering not a single word in the period, a zero-inflated approach is adopted too.
+And with nearly two out of five members (40.3 percent) uttering not a single word in the period, a zero-inflated approach is adopted too.

 <COMP: INSERT TABLE 28.2 NEAR HERE>

 Debate length is more intuitive when expressed as members’ daily totals instead of the period totals analyzed.
-In the median session, 36 different speakers contributed to daily debate, and six days had over 100 speakers.
+In the median session, thirty-six different speakers contributed to daily debate, and six days had over one hundred speakers.
 Considering speakers only, the overall median daily speech length is 606 words.
 Mild term effects show up—the 60th period-by-period medians slightly above and the 64th slightly below the overall median—but period distributions are, in general, similar.
 The clearest exceptions are extraordinary periods.
 Models therefore also control for term and period type effects.

 Deputy Valentina Batres holds the record for delivering the longest daily speech in the three terms examined.
-At 15,932 words, her March 11th, 2008 speech is 50 per cent longer than the runner-up and has about as many words as Don Quijote de la Mancha’s chapters 1 through 7 (forty-five pages in the edition I own).
+At 15,932 words, her March 11, 2008 speech is 50 percent longer than the runner-up and has about as many words as Don Quijote de la Mancha’s chapters 1 through 7 (forty-five pages in the edition I own).
 Batres and legislators close to AMLO used dilatory tactics throughout that day’s session, delaying the vote of a national geostatistics law.
 Filibustering was in fact aimed at something other than this technocratic bill: they wanted the Cámara president to amend the day’s order to hear about alleged misconduct by the minister of the interior.
-The names associated to outlier member-periods are few: only nine deputies repeatedly surpassed 20 thousand words per period, mostly in the 62nd term.
+The names associated to outlier member-periods are few: only nine deputies repeatedly surpassed 20,000 words per period, mostly in the 62nd term.
 Routine filibusters in the Cámara are worthy of further study.
 The impact of gender in floor access is of interest across chapters.
-Of 1710 members observed, 39 per cent are women.
-Owing to stricter quotas, 47 per cent of the 64th Legislature were women, up from 28 in the 60th (Piscopo 2016).
-Women participation in debate exceeds their numerical presence: despite subrepresentation among committee chairs and party leaders (but not Cámara presidents), 41 per cent of both speeches and total words were delivered by women.
-A degree of concentration is also manifest, as women represented 37 per cent of unique speechmakers, who took the floor more often and quite longer.
+Of 1710 members observed, 39 percent are women.
+Owing to stricter quotas, 47 percent of the 64th Legislature were women, up from 28 in the 60th (Piscopo 2016).
+Women’s participation in debate exceeds their numerical presence: despite subrepresentation among committee chairs and party leaders (but not Cámara presidents), 41 percent of both speeches and total words were delivered by women.
+A degree of concentration is also manifest, as women represented 37 percent of unique speechmakers, who took the floor more often and quite longer.

 <COMP: INSERT FIGURE 28.1 NEAR HERE>

-Figure 1 shows the percentage of debate by female members, pooled across the terms observed, and broken by main parties.
+Figure 28.1 shows the percentage of debate by female members, pooled across the terms observed, and broken by main parties.
 Light gray bars are speeches by female deputies, mid gray bars the total words delivered by female deputies, and dark gray bars the percentage of women in the legislative party across terms observed.
-Relating speech and numerical importance shows that the average woman deputy from the left spoke 63 per cent more words overall than their male counterparts.
+Relating speech and numerical importance shows that the average woman deputy from the left spoke 63 percent more words overall than their male counterparts.
 The reverse relation holds among PAN deputies but much less acute.
 The other parties break more or less even.
 In general, gender differences between parties are mild.

 <COMP: INSERT FIGURE 28.2 NEAR HERE>